jamesco510/TicTacToeMasterTech15/3_LinkToYourCard.md

 # Link to your Card
 If you are here you must have completed the exercise.
-You can push your Tic Tc Toe branch up and submit a pull request.
+You can push your Tic Tac Toe branch up and submit a pull request.

 Check out the main branch, update your local repository, and create a NEW branch (branch name will be yourinitialsCardLink: Jane Doe's = **jdCardLink**) .
 Now you will be working on creating a link to your page.
 Do not use the same branch you used for the Tic Tac Toe exercise.
 This is a new feature.